bookieio/breadability/README.rst

     should be skipped.
 We should have a set of regression tests for this so that if we implement a change that blows up performance we know it right away.
-  - Get up on pypi along with the rest of the ports
   - More docs for things, but sphinx docs and in code comments to help understand wtf we're doing and why.
 That's the biggest hurdle to some of this stuff.